Taking Action on Dangerous Pipelines

 The fight to decommission Line 5 and stop Enbridge’s plan to build an oil tunnel through the Great Lakes continues.
 The US Army Corps of Engineers is reviewing Enbridge’s tunnel proposal right now, and we are demanding that they conduct a full review under the National Environmental Policy Act, including an Environmental Impact Statement.
 We are also continuing to challenge Enbridge's now illegal operation of the existing Line 5 pipeline through direct, political, and legal challenges.

 The Enbridge Line 3 pipeline is a 53 year old oil pipeline that transports tar sands oil from Alberta, Canada, down through Minnesota, ending in Superior, Wisconsin.
 In 2014 Enbridge announced plans to build a replacement pipeline, which sparked a large resistance movement in Minnesota.
 There have been many concerns about and arguments against the Line 3 project, such as violating treaty rights, abandonment of the old line, climate impacts, endangerment of Indigenous women, children, and two-spirit people, and more.
 Clean Water Action has been supporting the efforts to stop construction of Line 3, and ensure that our water, climate, and environment are kept safe, and treaty rights are upheld.

 On December 1st, 2020, the Minnesota Pollution Control Agency and Army Corps of Engineers granted the final permits for Line 3, and construction began.
 This came after many years of delays due to resistance and grassroots organizing around the permitting process and in general opposition of the project.
-Despite incredible public opposition to the project, the permits were nonetheless approved, and construction is expected to finish by the end of 2021.
+Despite incredible public opposition to the project, the permits were nonetheless approved, and construction has completed.

 Since construction began, efforts to stop the project have only grown.
 Many brave water protectors have put their bodies and freedom on the line, participating in nonviolent direct action to slow construction.
 The White Earth and Red Lake nations submitted requests that a stay on construction be put in place, which was rejected by the Minnesota Court of Appeals.
 There have been ongoing legal battles against Line 3, with numerous groups and agencies appealing the permits granted by the Public Utilities Commission.